pajacobson/unity-c/README.md

 ## Unity Completions

+All assertions documented in the [Unity Assertions Reference](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsReference.md) are available as completions in base and message forms.

 Unity completions are scope sensitive and require use of a `C` syntax that correctly identifies function blocks.

 The snippets are known to work with:

 - Built-in Sublime Text `C` syntax
 - [C99](https://packagecontrol.io/packages/C99)
 - [C Improved](https://packagecontrol.io/packages/C%20Improved)

-All assertions documented in the [Unity Assertions Reference](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsReference.md) are available as completions in base and message forms.

 Unity `test assert` snippets are active when the caret is positioned within a function body .

 Snippets are triggered by abbreviation of the assert name.
 With few exceptions the trigger is the first letter of each word in the name, ignoring the test prefix.

-Abbreviations can resolve to more than one snippet.
+Note that abbreviations can resolve to more than one snippet.
 `aem` is used for `assert_empty_message`, `assert_equal_message` and `assert_equal_memory`.
-Adding extra characters to the trigger doesn't make the issue significantly better, and adds unnecessary keystrokes.
-Pick the desired option from the completions pop-up and move on.

 #### Basic fail and ignore
 | Shortcut  | Assertion |